learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

-Now that we know how many null values exist in each column, we can make some decisions about how to deal with them.
+Now that we know how many missing values exist in each column, we can make some decisions about how to deal with them.

 We'll deal with each column individually, and employ a different strategy for each.

-### Dropping the Column
+### Dropping the column

 The first column we'll deal with is the `Cabin` column.
 We'll begin by examining this column more closely.